kbernhagen/lufah/README.md

-  cpus        Set number of cpus to allocate to resource group. cuda        Enable CUDA for WUs in specified group. fold-anon   (Deprecated) Fold anonymously. keep-awake  Prevent system sleep while folding and not on battery. key         Set project key for internal beta testing of new projects. on-battery  Fold even if on battery.
+  cpus        Set number of cpus to allocate to resource group. cuda        Enable CUDA for WUs in specified group. fold-anon   (Deprecated) Fold anonymously. hip         Enable HIP for WUs in specified group. keep-awake  Prevent system sleep while folding and not on battery. key         Set project key for internal beta testing of new projects. on-battery  Fold even if on battery.